{""}

 It is easier to understand the size of what is going on before knowing more about the mechanics.
 In 2024, real estate transactions in Dubai equaled AED 761 billion, and it is one of the most active property markets globally.
 Foreign investors were playing a larger role in those transactions, owing to incentives for residency, robust rental yields and tax-free status.

-More than 226,000 transactions in real estate were handled by the DLD in 2024 alone.
-This has resulted in many bottlenecks in the management of that volume by using traditional paper-based processes.
-In this magnitude, it is no longer a luxury to use digital infrastructure such as blockchain.
+More than 226,000 transactions were handled by the DLD in 2024 alone.
+This has resulted in many bottlenecks when managing that volume through traditional paper-based processes.
+At this scale, digital infrastructure such as blockchain in real estate is no longer a luxury.

 Why Dubai is at the Forefront

-Dubai's forward-looking regulatory framework and strategic leadership have paved the way for blockchain.
-The Government’s broader digital transformation programs have paved the way for PropTech adoption.
+Dubai's forward-looking regulatory framework and strategic leadership have paved the way for blockchain in real estate.
+The Government's broader digital transformation programmes have accelerated PropTech adoption.

 The city’s vision of becoming the first blockchain-powered city has encouraged real estate players such as developers, brokers and regulators to adopt blockchain technology more rapidly than in other markets.